Quarterly taxes due April 15 We'll calculate what you owe and remind you before every deadline.Calculate now →

 Where HomePay Falls Short

 The price.
-At $1,000/year, HomePay is the most expensive nanny payroll option on the market.
-That's nearly $84/month for a service most families use to pay one employee.
+HomePay's Premium plan costs $900/year—the most expensive nanny payroll option on the market for a service most families use to pay one employee.
+Even the Basic tier at $708/year is pricier than most alternatives.

 No free tier.
-There's no way to try HomePay or track payments without committing to the $75/month plan.
+There's no way to try HomePay or track payments without committing to at least the $59/month plan.

 Dated interface.
 The platform works, but it hasn't been modernized.
 Expect a 2010s-era web experience.